iispace/Arduino_Learning_Tutorials/SSD1306_OLED_091/README.md

  Pick one up today in the adafruit shop!
  ------> http://www.adafruit.com/category/63_98

- This example is for a 128x64 pixel display using I2C to communicate 3 pins are required to interface (two I2C and one reset).
+ This example is for a 128x32 pixel display using I2C.

  Adafruit invests time and resources providing this open source code, please support Adafruit and open-source